ExtF8/elmulator/README.md

 # Modules Overview

-This document provides an overview and usage guide for the three main modules: "Rings Resistance Calculations," "External Impedance Calculations," and "Module for calculating circuit count."
+This document provides an overview and usage guide for modules: "Rings Resistance Calculations," "External Impedance Calculations," "Module for calculating circuit count" and "Rename TI"

 ## 1. Rings Resistance Calculations